-The Customer acknowledges and agrees that Progression and/or its third party proprietary or open source or Creative Commons licensors own all intellectual property rights in the Progression Framework Content.
+The Customer acknowledges and agrees that Progression and/or its third party proprietary or open source or Creative Commons licensors own all intellectual property rights in the Accessible Framework Content.

-Progression acknowledges and agrees that (except to the extent that they comprise any Progression Framework Content) the Customer and/or its licensors own all intellectual property rights in any Customer Framework Content.
+Progression acknowledges and agrees that (except to the extent that they comprise any Accessible Framework Content) the Customer and/or its licensors own all intellectual property rights in any Customer Framework Content.

-In the event that the Customer elects by means of the Services to share or set to ‘public’ or any similar designation any Customer Framework Content, the Customer hereby grants Progression a worldwide, non-exclusive, fully sub-licenseable, fee-free, perpetual, irrevocable licence to reproduce, make available and use (and authorise others to reproduce, make available and use) any such Customer Framework Content in any medium.
+In the event that the Customer elects by means of the Services to share or set to ‘public’ or any similar designation any Customer Framework Content (which the parties acknowledge and agree is a decision made at the Customer's sole discretion), the Customer hereby grants Progression a worldwide, non-exclusive, fully sub-licenseable, fee-free, perpetual, irrevocable licence to reproduce, make available and use (and authorise others to reproduce, make available and use) any such Customer Framework Content in any medium.

 The Customer warrants and undertakes that it will not:

 - include in any Customer Framework Content any item in respect of which any third party owns or controls any intellectual property rights (or any item subject to a condition of confidentiality) unless it has permission from that party or is otherwise legally entitled to do so;

 - share or set to ‘public’ any Customer Framework Content in respect of which any third party owns or controls any intellectual property rights (or any item subject to a condition of confidentiality).